haxtheweb/edtechjoker/draft-outline.md

 ![vercel GUI for settings](https://user-images.githubusercontent.com/329735/217584610-449ee034-ff60-49c5-8c8d-41f6283aa512.png)

 ## Final notes on this week
 Try your best, ask questions.
 We're going to go from complex / big idea / world view sorta stuff back into details.
-The frameworks were mostly so that we have an idea of where the world used to be.
+The frameworks were mostly so that we have an idea of where the world is or has been.
 Now we'll start drilling into web components and JS within this context as it really is the future of the web (and the future is here now).

 # Week 6
+## Tues
+- Remediation on card
+- NPM publishing of card
+- Vercel demo building of card
+## Thurs
+- Getting multiple cards into the same UI
+- Building and deploying to vercel your "app" that has all 4-5 cards in the same environment
+- If someone in your pod hasn't been doing their card / has nothing to add to the overall, then that does not impact your grade

 # Week 7 Mid-term exam 10%
 ## Tues